How Often Should You Reboot Your Router?

 - Rediscovers the best channels

-A router reset does the following:
+A reset does the following:

 - Reverts all settings back to their factory defaults

-A router reset is similar to resetting a PC or a mobile device to its factory defaults.
+A reset is similar to resetting a PC or a mobile device to its factory defaults.
 It restores the operating system, reverts all settings to their out-of-the-box state, and deletes everything you downloaded to the device.

-When you should reset your router
+When you should reset

 Resets are ideal for fixing bad software installations, clearing out unseen junk, and removing malware.
 It’s your last-ditch option before tossing your router out the window and purchasing a new model.

-Reset your router if you experience one of these scenarios:
+Perform a reset if you experience one of these scenarios:

 - It’s infected with malware.